ibmresilient/resilient-community-apps/fn_resilient_ml/doc/design.md

 ```
 a/(a+wc)
 ```
-Here a is a small number (10^(-4)), wc is the word count.
-The bigger the word count, the smaller the weight factor.
+Here ```a``` is a small number (10^(-4)), wc is the word count.
+As show above, the bigger the word count, the smaller the weight factor.
 To understand this, imagine a word appears in all samples (incidents), then this word is not useful at all in distinguishing different incidents.
-Thus higher word count means lower contribution.
+Thus higher word count shall go with lower contribution.

 #### Remove PCA
 According to the research of the above paper, the vectors for sentences obtained by summing word vectors all share a common principle component (vector), due to shared common words.
 By removing this common component, this model can give more accurate result.

+With these two enhancement, word2vec can be used to obtain similarity between sentences.

 ### NLP summary
 In summary, the steps to build this NLP model can be summarized in the following data flow